homing1923/centralite_elegance/README.md

 - This setup uses the RS232 port on the Centralite to communicate.
 An RS232->USB adapter on the HA side works for me (rPi HA OS)

-Make directory and put github files in: config/custom_components/centralite
+On Home Assistant, make this directory and put github files in: config/custom_components/centralite

-configuration.yaml should have these added:
+configuration.yaml should have these added (find usb via command line using: dmesg |grep usb  ):

 ```
 homeassistant: